sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 ### Contract Deployment

-After [installing the sCrypt SDK](#install-the-scrypt-sdk), you will have a script `deploy.ts` in the project directory, which can be used to deploy our `Voting` contract with some monior modification.
+After [installing the sCrypt SDK](#install-the-scrypt-sdk), you will have a script `deploy.ts` in the project directory, which can be used to deploy our `Voting` contract after some minor modifications.

 ```ts
 import { Name, Voting, N } from './src/contracts/voting'